Daivaradhane - Ritual of Tulunadu

 Kallurti

-Posa bhoota ( sathyadevate)
+Posa bhoota ( Sathyadevate)

 § There are a few instants where Daivas of various religions and regions became Daivas as a consequence of the cure or grace of other Daivas; Ali bhoota, Arabi Bhoota, etc.

 Depending on the category of people who worship these Daivas.
-These Daivas are later divided into various groups such as Rajan Daiva ( Daivas which are related to administrative units/ Small kingdoms ), Seemeda Daiva ( Daivas which are related to certain villages / certain regions) , Kutumbada Daiva (Famil Daiva ), and so on
+These Daivas are later divided into various groups such as,

 Worship of Daivas:

 The worship of Divas does not include the idea of idolizing and doing Prathista inside the temple.
 They chose to worship Daiva with them or in an open environment.
 There were no temples for them, instead, they may be under the shadows of a big tree, inside the house, or inside Bhuta Sthana ( Bhuta strain ).
-Some Daiva are just worshipped only through prayers without strains or idols. depending upon the background of the spirits the daivas are worshipped. ”Katt kallu, Thoda neer, gudde purpa”(normal stone, flowing fresh water, and flower from the forest)are the only things required to worship Daivas.
+Some Daiva are just worshipped only through prayers without strains or idols. depending upon the background of the spirits, the Daivas are worshipped. ”Katt kallu, Thoda neer, gudde purpa”(normal stone, flowing fresh water, and flower from the forest)are the only things required to worship Daivas.
 This reflects that our ancient ancestors worshipped their Daivas without much formality, as they were not used to worshipping them with a certain set of rules.

-"kutumbada Ella" basically translates to "ancestral home," where Daivas of respective families are worshipped via generations.
+"Kutumbada Ella" basically translates to "ancestral home," where Daivas of respective families are worshipped via generations.
 In Tulunadu, the matrilineal family system is followed.
 Where lineage identity is passed down through the mother, such as ancestral home and surnames.
-The nephew becomes the legal heir for worshipping Daivas after the maternal uncle.
+The nephew becomes the legal heir for worshipping Daiva's after the maternal uncle.

 The idea and practice were shared among the community, and indeed the common understanding was passed down from generation to generation.
 Depending on these people's daily practices, the manner in which rituals, customs, and lifespan ceremonies were carried out.

-Once or twice a year, the ceremony will be conducted for bhutas/daivas which are known as Ayana, bandi, Nema, mechi and kola.
+Once or twice a year, the ceremony will be conducted for Bhutas/Daivas which are known as Ayana, Bandi, Nema, Mechi and kola.

-Bhuta Kola or Nema is performed for the blessing of good health, the curing of physical and psychological illnesses, family disputes, critical judgment, and even divination.
+Bhoota Kola or Nema is performed for the blessing of good health, the curing of physical and psychological illnesses, family disputes, critical judgment, and even divination.
 These rituals can take an entire night to complete.
-In the kola/Nema, the impersonator transforms into a living deity from whom blessings are obtained for a specified period of time.16 ethnic groups who've been traditionally inhabitants of Tulunadu perform these rituals.
+In the Kola/Nema, the impersonator transforms into a living deity from whom blessings are obtained for a specified period of time.16 ethnic groups who've been traditionally inhabitants of Tulunadu perform these rituals.

-Nema/kola implies 16 rituals, which are proceeded by the arrival of ‘Bhandara' (the things that belong to daivas), saying pad-danas that illustrate daiva's/bhoota's story, putting on the Aradala (makeup), wearing the Gaggara, and many others.
-These 16 rituals are subdivided into three sections.
-First, the person dances with a gaggara (a metal anklet) in hand to evoke the spirits, and once he is possessed, the possessed spirit then speaks to the family/ society /villagers using facial expressions and hand movements. the moderator or the head of the family/villager will respond to the impersonator.
+First, the person dances with a gaggara (a metal anklet) in hand to evoke the spirits, and once he is possessed, the possessed spirit then speaks to the family/ society /villagers using facial expressions and hand movements. the moderator (Madhyasther) or the head of the family/villager will respond to the impersonator.
 Later, the message is conveyed to the family/ villagers by them.

 Kallurti Daiva Darshana

-There is another variant of inviting daivas which is called darshana/mannichi. this ritual is done for a shorter period of time depending on different scenarios these rituals are being performed such as in case of clarification of some issues or done before/during the kola.
-Where daivas are possessed by the person who has the ability to attract that particular spirit.
+There is another variant of inviting Baivas which is called Darshana/Mannichi. this ritual is done for a shorter period of time depending on different scenarios these rituals are being performed such as in case of clarification of some issues or done before/during the Kola/Nema.
+Daivas are possessed by the person who has the ability to attract that particular deity.
 These people can be of any community but they should be blessed by the specific Daiva to be possessed.
-This person is called patri/mukkaldi/poojari.
-In this custom, the Patri is not required to wear the attire of the respective Daiva instead the weapons of possessing Daiva is held in the hands and he is made to stand in the place where the worship of that daiva takes place. the head of the place or moderator invites daiva in prayer with devotion and showers flower petals on patri to be possessed. once he is possessed, paatri starts delivering the Nudi. which includes asking about the people who have assembled for the rituals, the reason for inviting them. later, once the formalities and purpose of this ritual are done.
-The custom comes to an end by sprinkling holy water three times on paatri.
+This person is called Patri/Mukkaldi/Poojari.

 Agel